KnowageLabs/Knowage-Documentation/chapter_3/security_management/role_user.rst

 The **Business Models** tab is only available for modules KnowageBD and KnowageSI, while the **KPI Categories** tab is only available for KnowagePM.
 More details on business models and KPIs can be found in the corresponding chapters.

-There is a last tab **Usage** that represents a summary tab of the usage of that riole inside Knowage.
+There is a last tab **Usage** that represents a summary tab of the usage of that role inside Knowage.

 .. figure:: media/image3031_c.png